-This year saw the transition from our first strategic plan 2018-21 to our second strategic plan covering 2020-23.
-Our first strategic plan was approved in 2017, and under the requirements of the Land Reform Act we must publish the subsequent plan within three years.
-During the last three years the Commission has delivered a substantial programme of research and public engagement, making recommendations for significant changes in law and policy, and promoting more immediate changes in culture and practice.
+This year we moved into the second year of our three-year strategic plan covering 2020-23.
+During the year the Commission has delivered a substantial programme of research and public engagement, making recommendations for significant changes in law and policy, and promoting more immediate changes in culture and practice.